 The property uses its in-house brand for toiletries and the individual containers carry a refreshing scent.
 I was relieved to find a full set of amenities – including my much-needed shaving kit – without having to ask for it.

 Due to the proposition of The Scarlet Singapore, the hotel does not have a pool.
-However, there is quite a sizable Jacuzzi found in the second level and it is open until 9 in the evening.
-In case you have a late flight out of Singapore, the men and women’s changing room allow you to have a quick shower even after checking out of your room.
+At the time of my visit, it was closed for renovations.
+The photo above was from a past stay.
+In case you have a late flight out of Singapore, the men and women’s changing rooms next to the pool allow guests to have a quick shower even after checking out.
 There is also a small gym which has a number of free weights, treadmill, weight machine and multi-functional cardio trainer.

-Breakfast is served at Casa Tartufo.
+Breakfast is served at Pasta Brava.
 While the restaurant is located inside the hotel, it is managed separately.
-And speaking of Casa Tartufo, I had a wonderful Italian dinner there.
-Their truffles are delicious!

 Overall, the trendy location and vivacious atmosphere of The Scarlet Singapore makes it a fitting option for those seeking something different from stuffy and business-y hotels.
-The hotel – being just a few minutes away from Raffles Place – would also suit businessmen just as well as it would to independent-minded individuals and couples on romantic getaways.
+The hotel – being just a few minutes away from Raffles Place – would also suit independent-minded individuals and couples on romantic getaways.

 The Scarlet Singapore